alphagov/govuk-developer-docs/source/manual/rename-a-country.html.md

 1. Create a [data migration](https://github.com/alphagov/whitehall/pull/4643/files) to update the `slug` and `name` fields of the `WorldLocation` table.

-2. Deploy the pull request
+2. Deploy the changes

-   * After deploying, run the [Whitehall data migrations](https://deploy.integration.publishing.service.gov.uk/job/Run_Whitehall_Data_Migrations/) job
+3. Run the `db:data:migrate` rake task in Whitehall

-3. Update World Location News
+4. Update World Location News
    * Go to the relevant country in [World Location News](https://whitehall-admin.integration.publishing.service.gov.uk/government/admin/world_locations).
 In the "Details" tab, edit the `Title`, `Mission statement` and relevant `Featured links`.

 ### 4. Update Smart-answers